Master of Arts in Higher Education (MAHE)

 Virtual Information Session

-MAHE hosted a virtual Q&A information session on December 12, 2017, at 7:00pm EST. To view this session please click here.
+MAHE hosted a virtual Q&A information session on Facebook Live on Monday, October 8th.
+To view this session, please check out the video on our Facebook page.

 Email email@example.com for more information or to RSVP to either of these events.